ClickCease

 Paul Campillo

-The retail space is no stranger to change — especially considering the last few decades.
+The retail landscape is no stranger to change — especially considering the last few decades.
 The very first online marketplaces started in the early 1980s.
 Then Amazon and eBay brought online shopping to the masses in the 2000s.
 After that, Shopify empowered anyone to start a business with its eCommerce platform.
-Well, now we’re facing another major disruption thanks to the emergence of conversational AI.
+Well, now we're facing another major disruption in the form of conversational AI for retail experiences.

 With the wide-reaching implications of tools like ChatGPT, people will soon be able to make purchases as quickly and easily as we do during in-store shopping trips—using speech-to-text tools on eCommerce sites.